Why using Kotlin Coroutines?

 This is how we might solve our problem using RxJava:

 disposablesin the above example are needed to cancel this stream if (for example) the user exits the screen.

-This is definitely a better solution than callbacks: no data leaks, cancellation is supported, properly using threads.
+This is definitely a better solution than callbacks: no memory leaks, cancellation is supported, proper use of threads.
 The only problem is that it is complicated.
-If you compare it with the "ideal" code from the beginning (also shown below), they have very little in common.
+If you compare it with the "ideal" code from the beginning (also shown below), you’ll see that they have very little in common.

-Think of the second problem, where we need to call three endpoints before showing data.
-It can be solved with RxJava properly, but it is even more complicated.
+Think of the second problem, for which we need to call three endpoints before showing the data.
+This can be solved properly with RxJava, but it is even more complicated.